return42/sphkerneldoc/doc/Documentation/books_migrated/crypto-API/Development.rst

 include/linux/crypto.h and their definition can be seen below.
 The former function registers a single transformation, while the latter works on an array of transformation descriptions.
-The latter is useful when registering transformations in bulk.
+The latter is useful when registering transformations in bulk, for example when a driver implements multiple transformations.

 .. code-block:: c